ETO Logo

 Each cluster has a unique numerical ID.
 ID numbers are arbitrarily selected and are purely for identification.

-• Each cluster is associated with a list of subjects, determined using the article-level subjects in the cluster and their relevance scores.
+• Each cluster is associated with three high-level research fields (such as medicine or computer science) and three more specific research (such as cardiology or soil science), determined using the article-level fields and subfields in the cluster and their relevance scores.

 Size